-For studies involving minors or adults who have legal guardians, composition specialists obtain written permission from the parents or legal guardians and also the assent of the minors or adults.
-If required, composition specialists also gain the permission of sponsoring institutions, such as public schools or private workplaces.
-They are careful to observe that whatever terms of access they agree to are consistent with the stipulations of applicable IRB regulations and the provisions of these guidelines.
+For studies involving vulnerable populations who have parents or legal guardians, we obtain written permission from the parents or legal guardians in addition to the assent of the prospective participant or we seek permission from IRBs for a waiver of consent.
+If required, we also gain the permission of sponsoring institutions, such as public schools or private workplaces.
+We are careful to determine that whatever terms of access we agree to are consistent with the stipulations of applicable IRB regulations and the provisions of these guidelines.

 These guidelines concerning informed consent are intended to complement (not replace) any additional requirements of applicable policies, regulations, and laws.

 Conducting Studies Involving Classes

 When conducting studies involving classes, we give primary consideration to the goals of the course and fair treatment of all students.
 Toward that end, we take the following measures, whether the students are members of our own classes or are from classes taught by colleagues:

 - We design our studies so that participation is completely voluntary.

 - We assure that volunteering, declining to volunteer, or deciding to withdraw after volunteering will not affect a student’s grade.

 - We assure that pursuit of our research goals will not hinder achievement of the course’s educational goals.

 - We assure that all students will receive the same attention, instruction, support, and encouragement in the course.
 For example, studies may be conducted so that instructors do not know who participated or not until the class is over.